 Dr. Roy Creek replaced Dr. Sartain as Director of Falk School.
 Dr. Creek continued and expanded the system of personalized progress to assure that classrooms were balanced to provide heterogeneity and with respect to general academic ability.
 In the 1980s, the University Child Development Center was launched eliminating the need for a preschool program at Falk.
 The kindergarten through grade eight program has remained a constant at Falk School since that time.
 Throughout his tenure Dr. Creek emphasized teaching excellence and supported it with teacher empowerment and professional development.
 Falk teachers became more involved in teaching university classes, presenting at conferences, and in outreach to area public schools.
 The Inquiring School model, developed in partnership with Stanford University, was an integral aspect of Falk School during this time.
 A K-5 Japanese Language Program was also launched under his direction in the early 90’s.
 Dr. Creek’s legacy, and one of his proudest accomplishments, was the creation of the Excellence in Teaching Scholarship, which supports efforts to increase the ethnic diversity of the student population.
 Dr. Creek retired in 1994, his thirty-five years of service, and his twenty-two years at the helm, are the longest in Falk School history.
 The Roy J. Creek Library Collection is named in honor of his service and excellence.

 Upon Dr. Creek’s retirement, Dr. Bill McDonald was hired as the new Director.
 The multi-age scheme called “The Personalized Plan” was maintained within Falk’s K-5 program while its middle school returned to being departmentalized with looping, except for homerooms which remained multi-age.
-An established, experienced group of faculty meant educational excellence continued as expected while Dr. McDonald led a dedicated group of parents and faculty through a strategic planning process.
+An established, experienced group of faculty meant educational excellence continued as expected and a dedicated group of parents and faculty embarked upon a strategic planning process.
 The volunteer committees formed at that time gave impetus to many new initiatives.
 The faculty created document, Wishes for our Children, grew out of this ferment, and continues to guide and inspire the school community.
 The parent push to reinvigorate school fund-raising saw the annual fund drive grow to new and unexpected levels.
 At this time a facilities expansion and renovation plan began to be developed.
-Dr. McDonald devoted thirty-four years of service and eight years as Director to Falk School and retired in 2004.
-The Dr. Mac playground is named in recognition of his service to the school community.
 In 2004, Mr. Greg Wittig served as interim director while the school community searched for a new director.